 After obtaining your card model, verify compatibility if you have older hardware.
 Check the NVIDIA driver support matrix to see if your card is supported by current drivers.
 Some older GPUs may require legacy driver versions instead.

-The command line (similar to Command Prompt or PowerShell on Windows) offers the most flexible and fastest installation approach.
+The command line offers the most flexible and fastest installation approach.
 Therefore, most users should start here.

 Identify Available NVIDIA Drivers

-Open your terminal (press Ctrl+Alt+T or search for “Terminal” in your applications menu).
-First, if ubuntu-drivers is missing (common on Ubuntu Server or minimal installs), install it:
+Open a terminal from the applications menu (or search for “Terminal” in Activities).
+If ubuntu-drivers is missing, which is common on Ubuntu Server or minimal installs, install it first:

 sudo apt install ubuntu-drivers-common